Now Hiring

 Responsibilities:

-- Assess student progress through methods like translations, quizzes, recitations, and projects to encourage intellectual and spiritual growth.
+- Assess student progress through quizzes, tests, translations, recitations, projects, and oral work to ensure mastery and confidence.

 Qualifications: